giftcards/phpunit-test-extension/README.md

 ## Usage

-From test case you can use any of the public methods that are available from within your extension.
+From your test case you can use any of the public methods that are available from within your extension.